Indonesian presidential vote highlights trade-offs between rapid growth and healthy environment - ExBulletin

 Other concerns of voters include job creation, poverty reduction and managing inflation.

-This could hamper Indonesia's goal of becoming a high-income country by 2045.
+This could hinder Indonesia's goal of reaching high-income country status by 2045.
 Indonesia's gross national income per capita reached US$4,580 in 2022.
-A high-income economy is defined by World Bank as a country with gross national income per capita. of US$13,845 or more in 2022.
+A high-income economy is defined by the World Bank as a country with a gross national income per capita. of US$13,845 or more in 2022.

-While the World Bank expects inflation to slow in Indonesia, there is some upward pressure on the cost of basic food items due to El Niño, which is disrupting global food production. ___
+Even though the World Bank predicts a slowdown in inflation in Indonesia, there is some upward pressure on the cost of basic food items due to The boydisrupting food production globally.

+I just want to make sure I can earn enough money to create a good life for my child, said Yulia, a 26-year-old self-employed housekeeper and mother of a two-year-old boy.
+Like many Indonesians, she uses only one voice.
+I will choose the candidate who can help me.

 Associated Press climate and environment coverage receives support from several private foundations.
-To learn more about the PA climate initiative, click here.
+Learn more about the APs climate initiative here.
 The AP is solely responsible for all content.

 |